 Further on we dined on home-produced, locally slaughtered and home butchered beef with delicious vegetables, and were shown around at the farm hotel where in the summer, horse riding is a great way to experience this beautiful area of south Iceland that lies between the Þórsmörk valley and Hvolsvöllur.

-For the best view of the south coast it’s best to ascend – and so a super jeep tour or snowmobile ride is a perfect solution.
-Climbing up the rugged path in the comfort of a monster truck is an experience in itself and the choice of a jeep tour or self drive snowmobile when reaching the ice cap makes this a really can-do trip.
+For the best view of the south coast it’s best to ascend, and a super jeep tour or snowmobile ride is a perfect solution.
+Climbing up the rugged path in the comfort of a monster truck is an experience in itself and the choice of a jeep tour or self-drive snowmobile when reaching the ice cap makes this a really can-do trip.
 From a height of some 1400 metres the views on a clear day are breathtaking.
-Vast open sea, punctuated by the various Westmann islands and amongst the summits close by, the top of mighty Eyjafjallajökull.
+Vast open sea, punctuated by the various Westmann Islands and amongst the summits close by, the top of mighty Eyjafjallajökull.

 Not content with seeing them from the glacier, we drove down to the coast and took the ferry across to Heimaey, the largest of the cluster of the Westmann Islands and home to some 4000 people.
-It’s 41 years since the eruption of Eldfell, and a great good fortune that the lava was stopped from flowing into this pretty and very important fishing harbour.
+Eldfell last erupted in 1973, and it’s a great good fortune that the lava was stopped from flowing into this pretty and very important fishing harbour.

 Julia was travelling a south coast circle from Reykjavik City Airport by air to Höfn and back by road.
 This tour could take 3-4 days or longer with stays in any of a range of hotels, farms, cottages or guesthouses.
 Please contact Julia if you would like to know more about this holiday idea or any others in Iceland.